“The defendant works at…”

 It’s a harsh reality, but this is a problem both at home and abroad.
 Hague rules don’t mitigate the problem– if anything, the problem is exacerbated.
 If you can get a home address, do it.
 It may not be the end of the world if you can’t, but a home always presents better odds.

-** It’s truly baffling– clients routinely say to me (with a straight face, no less!) to “just tell the Chinese to (do XYZ…).”
+*** It’s truly baffling– clients routinely say to me (with a straight face, no less!) to “just tell the Chinese to (do XYZ…).”
 I even had opposing counsel make that argument in a hearing once.
 The judge audibly giggled.
-IT DOESN’T WORK THAT WAY, FOLKS.
+It just doesn’t work that way, folks.
+If neither Biden nor Trump can simply tell China what to do, what makes you thing I can?

 Author’s Note: This post was almost about The Munsters (they lived at 1313 Mockingbird Lane, Herman worked at the funeral parlor…), but Fred Flintstone is objectively funnier than Herman Munster.